-When the negligent or wrongful act of one party results in the death of another person, Florida law allows the decedent’s survivors to seek compensation for losses caused by the death by filing a wrongful death claim.
+When the negligent or wrongful act of one party results in the death of another person, Florida law allows the decedent’s survivors to seek compensation for losses caused by the death by filing a wrongful death claim in Winter Haven.
 A survivor can be the decedent’s spouse, children, parents, and, if they are dependent on the decedent for support or services, any blood relatives and adoptive brothers and sisters.
 A child born out of wedlock of a mother is considered to be a survivor, but not the child born out of wedlock of the father unless the father has recognized a responsibility for the child’s support.

 Florida’s Wrongful Death Act describes what damages a survivor can claim and the statute of limitation for taking legal action after a wrongful death.

 Section 768.21 of Florida’s Wrongful Death Act lists what damages can be claimed in a wrongful death action:

 - Each survivor is entitled to recover the value of lost support and services, starting from the date of the decedent’s injury to their death, with interest, along with future loss of support and services from the date of death.